Skip to content

 Handle Components

-Handle components (like modal handles, panel handles, etc.) are typically connected to their corresponding interactive elements via matching id parameters:
+Handle components (like modal handles, dialog handles, etc.) are typically connected to their corresponding interactive elements via matching id parameters:

 {# Create a modal handle #}